-- Websites must minimize data transfer required to perform basic functions. - Websites must minimize the amount of data on each page.
+- Websites must minimize the amount of data on each page.
 For example, by not using images unless they directly convey information needed to use the service. - Websites should show download size on large documents in advance of download.

 2. Secure